Code-Institute-Submissions/Milestone2-Interactive-Frontend/README.md

 <h2> Acknowledgements </h2>

-I received inspiration for this project from css-tricks.com and stackoverflow to check on various behaviours of javaScript and jasmine testing.
+I received inspiration for this project from CSS-tricks.com and stackoverflow: to check on various behaviours of javaScript and jasmine testing.
 w3school: How to use the math functionality for sorting of array. balsamiq for creation of wireframes fontawesome was used and replaced the bootstrap glyphicons